-Nearly one in five of us put off important tasks to the last minute, thanks to distractions, feelings of overwhelm, and being unsure how to get started.
+Nearly one in five of us put off important tasks until the last minute, thanks to distractions, feelings of overwhelm and being unsure of how to get started.
 We explain more about procrastination, why we procrastinate, and how hypnotherapy can help.

 Procrastination is more common than you might think.
 According to research, 20% of us identify as chronic procrastinators, while a whopping 88% of us waste at least one hour each working day while we procrastinate.
 If you find yourself delaying tasks or chores until the last minute (or frequently missing deadlines), it can be a sign of procrastination.

 You can procrastinate at just about any age.
 From young school children to teens, young adults to those nearing retirement age; if you have ever found yourself putting something off, regardless of the potential consequences, you may have experienced procrastination.

 Around one in five adults procrastinate, while an overwhelming 87% of teenage and young adult students procrastinate.
 Nearly half (45%) say procrastination has negatively impacted their grades on a fairly regular basis.

 Frequent procrastination can lead to increased feelings of stress and anxiety.
 One study revealed that long-term procrastination can negatively impact your physical and mental health.
 Essentially, procrastination is an unhelpful, ineffective coping mechanism.
 When we procrastinate too much, we feel like our stress levels are higher and, without more helpful coping mechanisms in place, can fall into a negative cycle of unhelpful behaviours.

 Procrastination is about avoiding something we don’t really want to do.
 If we feel negative about a task at hand our anxiety rises so, to ease the discomfort, we put it off for later.

 - Hypnotherapist Caroline Evans (HPD, DSFH), explains more in Can hypnotherapy help with procrastination?